 Five winners will be chosen by a committee of experienced judges.
 One of these winners will receive the World Justice Project's first-ever Ruth Bader Ginsburg Legacy Prize, to be awarded to the Challenge finalist project that best exemplifies the fight against inequality and gender-based discrimination.

 One winner will be selected by popular vote by WJP’s network for its inspiration and impact.

 To protect the rule of law from urgent threats generated by the global COVID-19 pandemic, and to recover and rebuild the rule of law over the long term.

 To support and accelerate the dissemination of high-quality rule of law projects and policies, and encourage their uptake by policymakers and rule of law stakeholders.

 Join the Community Forum and Vote

 The World Justice Challenge 2021 Community Forum is an online space to exchange knowledge, raise awareness, and drive action on rule of law issues and solutions in the face of the COVID-19 pandemic.
 Join the community to engage directly with finalist projects, share knowledge, and vote in the Network Popular Vote.

 This year, the World Justice Project received over 425 submissions from 114 countries.
 From these 425 submissions, 30 finalists were selected to take part in an online regional showcase event.

-Over the course of a month, WJP and its partners hoested four regional showcase events.
-The events will featured an assessment by WJP's regional partners of the efforts underway in countries of the region to "build back better" from the challenges posed by the COVID-19 pandemic in four areas—access to justice for all, accountable governance, fundamental rights and non-discrimination, and anti-corruption and open government.
+Over the course of a month, WJP and its partners hosted four regional showcase events.
+The events featured an assessment by WJP's regional partners of the efforts underway in countries of the region to "build back better" from the challenges posed by the COVID-19 pandemic in four areas—access to justice for all, accountable governance, fundamental rights and non-discrimination, and anti-corruption and open government.

 Subscribe to WJP's e-newsletter for further competition updates and invitations.